11th August, 2022

 Facilities for rest should be somewhere clean and dry where workers can warm up or cool down, and grab some food and a drink.
-A place to refuel so they have the energy to stay productive on site.
+It's a place to refuel so that workers have the energy to stay productive.

 The size of your workforce, the layout of your site and the nature of the work will determine the number and location of welfare facilities.

-You need to make sure that there are enough welfare facilities for the number of workers on site, and that the welfare facilities available at readily accessible places.
+To comply with the law, you need to make sure that there are enough welfare facilities for the number of workers on your site, and that welfare facilities are available at readily accessible places.

 You may find you need extra facilities at certain stages of a project, if the size of the team increases dramatically for a certain task, or if specialist work is being undertaken during part of the project, for example, work with hazardous substances may require a separate decontamination unit.

-Your welfare requirements should be assessed prior to the commencement of work, within the project planning stages.
+Your welfare requirements should be assessed before the commencement of work, within the project planning stages.

 Need support with your CDM duties?
-We have some free CDM guides to help you.
+We have free CDM guides to help you.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.

 Get CDM support on your construction projects with our free guides and support packs for all duty holders.CDM Support